Architecture Management Process Template

 • The third stage, implementation, involves the actual performance of the IT infrastructure.
 This stage includes testing and validation of the infrastructure.
 The fourth stage, operation, is responsible for maintaining and improving the IT infrastructure.
 This stage contains monitoring and troubleshooting the infrastructure.

-• The fourth and final stage of ITIL architecture management is operation.
+• The fourth and final stage of IT architecture management is operation.
 In this stage, the team monitors and maintains the IT infrastructure.
 They also perform regular backups and updates to ensure the infrastructure.

 Importance of Architecture Management: